 Music Director of the Bardi Symphony Orchestra is Danish-born Claus Efland.
 Now in his twelfth season with the Orchestra he has continued to develop the Orchestra achieving levels of performance rare in an ensemble of this kind.
 The players in the Orchestra come from an intriguing range of backgrounds.
 Having studied music to the highest levels many have chosen to pursue careers outside music but relish the opportunity to come together and play at a professional level.
 Their commitment and achievement have drawn soloists of the highest calibre to perform with them.
 The Orchestra has welcomed Isata Kanneh- Mason, Katya Apekisheva, Tasmin Little, Samantha Ward, Natalie Clein, Raphael Wallfisch, Chlöe Hanslip, Craig Ogden, Tamsin Waley-Cohen, Guy Johnston, Tom Poster and Nikolai Demidenko.

 In addition to a range of instrumentalist soloists, the Orchestra has worked with a number of choruses over the 31 years of its history including Leicester Philharmonic Choir, Leicester Bach Choir, London Philharmonic Choir and Leicestershire Chorale.

 The annual Bardi Young Musician concerts series goes from strength to strength.
 These concerts are intended to encourage emerging and talented young soloists by giving them a platform on which to perform with a full symphony orchestra.
-The 2017 Bardi Young Musician clarinettist Sam Abbot, was chosen from a strong field of woodwind players in late March, and the sixth BYM concert featuring Sam playing Finzi’s Clarinet Concerto was held at Fraser Noble Hall, London Road, Leicester on Sunday 9 July 2017.
+In July of this year the seventh annual competition, Bardi Young Musician 2018, was won by Evie Dunn, a talented young trumpet player.
+The hunt will shortly begin for Bardi Young Musician 2019 who will be a string player, and will be appearing with the Orchestra at the concert in July next year.